abchrisxyz/OraclePoolHub/ErgoHack III/Delphi Project - Technical Proposal.md

 The theme of ErgoHack III is privacy and security.
 The latter is often associated with protocol improvements or infrastructure hardening.
 This project will contribute to security at a somewhat higher level by:

-- Facilitating decentralisation of oracle operators: `todo - explain how`
+- Facilitating decentralisation of oracle operators through documentation and facilitated onboarding
-- Security through transparency, by making it easier to "background check" oracle pools and oracle operators through monitoring
+- Security through transparency by making it easier to "background check" oracle pools and oracle operators through monitoring
-- Empowering the broader community (KYA): Oracles, and oracle pools by extensions, are an integral part of DeFi.
+- Empowering the broader community (KYA).
+Oracles, and oracle pools by extensions, are an integral part of DeFi.
 In the spirit of Ergo's KYA (know your assumptions), there is a need to educate the broader community on how pools operate and what to look for when using products relying on oracles.
 The platform would be a perfect place to disseminate such information.
 - Directing resources towards further development of the oracle-core.